akshayrdeodhar/trillian/README.md

 The static evaluation function gives points for number of squares controlled.
 This causes trillian to bring the queen into the game very early.
 This has been fixed to some extent using a modification which assigns penalties for not developing minor pieces in the opening

+Savegame format is does not allow usernames with spaces, wheras the program does.

 ### Possible Extension:

 Build a better static evaluation function by anylisis of board position<-> win data